Sebukpor/multi-cancer-classification/README.md

 ## Acknowledgements

 We thank all dataset providers, research collaborators, and open-source communities that contributed to the datasets, deployment, and web integration.

----

-### Closing Note

-By clearly specifying the **imaging modality** and **dataset source** for each cancer class, users can confidently provide the correct input images — ensuring optimal model accuracy and reliability.